 As the financial crisis reached its climax in September 2008, the most important figure on the planet was Federal Reserve chairman Ben Bernanke.
 The whole financial system was collapsing, with little to stop it.
 When a senator asked Bernanke what would happen if the central bank did not carry out its rescue package, he replied, “If we don’t do this, we may not have an economy on Monday.”

-Looking over the last 5,000 years, this book explores the development of money and its close connection to sovereign power.
-Michel Aglietta mobilises the tools of anthropology, history and political economy in order to analyse how political structures and monetary systems have transformed one another.
+What saved finance, and the Western economy, was fiscal and monetary stimulus – an influx of money, created ad hoc.
+It was a strategy that raised questions about the unexamined nature of money itself, an object suddenly revealed as something other than a neutral signifier of value.
+Through its grip on finance and the debt system, money confers sovereign power on the economy.
+If confidence in money is not maintained, crises follow.
+Looking over the last 5,000 years, Michel Aglietta explores the development of money and its close connection to sovereign power.
+This book employs the tools of anthropology, history and political economy in order to analyse how political structures and monetary systems have transformed one another.
 We can thus grasp the different eras of monetary regulation and the crises capitalism has endured throughout its history.

 “Believe it or not, money is absent from the economic theories that underpin every policy ever enacted on our behalf!
 Michel Aglietta’s new book explains splendidly this remarkable absence and, in the process, highlights beautifully the clash between finance and democracy, with special emphasis on how the US dollar’s domination reflects, on the one hand, America’s geopolitical power and, on the other, the inherent incongruities of the financial sector.”